hoelzer/2025-rnaseq-influenza-boxplots/README.md

 * TPM values from RNAflow for expression levels (via `featureCounts` and a custom script for TPM calculation)
 * adjusted p-values for significance between pairwise comparisons from RNAflow (via `DESeq2`)

+**ATTENTION: If you dont find a gene by name, check https://www.ensembl.org/index.html for the name and the corresponding ENSG ID.
+The ID should be in the files and then you can add/change the name in the TPM _and_ pvalue file to plot it**

 Below we documented the scripts used for preparing the input tables and the scripts for plotting.
 We also provide the prepared input files in this repository for reproducibility.

 **Please note** that the scripts will not work out-of-the-box when cloning this repository.
 Paths need to be adjusted and dependencies (such as `ruby`, `python3` and `panda`) installed.
 However, the scripts provide information on how the data was wrangled and the plots produced.